laykis/Purdue-globalTeamProject/README.md

 1. Labeling the images of cracks.

-2. Training on Yolo detectiong model.
+2. Training on Yolo detection model.

 3. Mounting the "Yolo crack detection model" on Raspberry PI.